- Homosexuality

 Serving openly in military in Kansas is legal.

-Blood donations by MSMs in Kansas is banned (3-month deferral).
+Blood donations by MSMs in Kansas is legal.